Table of Contents

 var shortSma = new SMA { Length = Short };

-// Create candle subscription and bind with indicators
+// Create a candle subscription and bind to indicators

 var subscription = SubscribeCandles(CandleType);